-This is by far my favorite type of cake.
+This Cinnamon Coffee Cake is by far my favorite type of cake, especially with a big cup of tea.
 I love adding the extra cinnamon crumble to the middle of the cake too!

 - ¾ cup melted salted butter

 - 1 cup nonfat vanilla Greek yogurt

 - 1 teaspoon baking powder